House of the Vettii: Daedalus and Pasiphae

 The mythological scene, Daedalus and Pasiphae is located on the north wall of the same triclinium where the Punishment of Ixion is depicted.
-This scene depicts King Minos's wife, Pasiphae, and the craftsman Daedalus, whom Pasiphae ordered to construct a cow so she could sleep with her husbands treasured bull.
+This scene depicts King Minos's wife, Pasiphae, and the craftsman Daedalus, whom Pasiphae ordered to construct a cow so she could sleep with her husband's Dionysus treasured bull.
 Her lust towards the bull was a consequence of King Minos refusing to sacrifice the bull to Poseidon, angering the god who punished King Minos by making Pasiphae lust after the bull.
 Pasiphae later becomes pregnant with the Minotaur.
 Daedalus and his son Icarus were punished through imprisonment by King Minos for his assistance, leading into the famous myth of a winged escape from Crete.

 Depicted in this scene is Daedalus presenting to Pasiphae the wooden cow.
 Daedalus is positioned in the middle of the painting with his back turned.
 He places one hand on the wooden cow and gestures with his other hand, explaining the cow to Pasiphae and her entourage.
-Pasiphae is seated to the left with two attendants behind her. all three figures look past Daedalus, focusing on an area above the cow.
+Pasiphae is seated to the left with two attendants behind her.
+All three figures look past Daedalus, focusing on an area above the cow.
 One attendant points to the opening in the cow's back.
 A young boy sits to the left of Daedalus, either an apprentice or Icarus.
 The boy raises a hammer in his right hand and holds a chisel in his left, placed against the wooden beam.